 Bodyslam is a rock quintet best known for mixing various musical styles with hard rock, driven by the unique voice of lead vocalist Athiwara “Toon” Khongmalai.

-This song is a perfect example of Bodyslam’s MO of mixing various styles seamlessly within a single song.
-It starts with pounding drums and heavily distorted guitars, before settling into a slow groove that highlights Toon’s smooth vocal work amidst a walking bassline, then returns to hard rock.
+This song is a perfect example of Bodyslam’s MO of mixing various styles seamlessly within a single piece.
+It starts with pounding drums and heavily distorted guitars before settling into a slow groove that highlights Toon’s smooth vocal work amidst a walking bassline, then returns to hard rock.

-The song starts out as a ballad, with an acoustic guitar and a piano serving as the sole accompaniments, but that soon changes as the verse is heralded by synth and distorted guitars remniscent of 80s metal.
+The song starts out as a ballad, with an acoustic guitar and a piano serving as the sole accompaniment, but that soon changes as the verse is heralded by synth and distorted guitars reminiscent of '80s metal.

 Formed in 2003, The Yers is an alternative post-punk revival quintet under Genie Records.
-The band’s oeuvre bring to mind 90s brit-pop acts, with their mix of slightly distorted guitars, synths, danceable beats, and melodic hooks.
+The band’s oeuvre brings to mind '90s brit-pop acts, with their mix of slightly distorted guitars, synths, danceable beats, and melodic hooks.

 Retrospect is a Thai industrial metal band that consists of Nap (vocals), Bom (bass), Not (guitar), and Birth (Drums).
 The band originally met each other as fellow game players on a netcafe, and decided to form a rock band out of disdain for the prevalence of pop music.

 This is easily one of Retrospect’s heaviest songs.
 Sure, the song has slightly melodic verses, but it’s punctuated by the kind of high-pitched screaming and growling you’d expect from a nu metal band.